Leeds is full of rewarding walking routes and these 23 offer an outdoor adventure for everyone.

 This lovely 10.5-mile route starts at Bingley Station, about 30 minutes from Leeds, so park up and prepare for an outdoor adventure.
 You’ll head out of the town centre and into a wooded wonderland broken up by waterfalls and moorland.
 As you walk, you’ll pass a few impressive landmarks.
 Stop and take in Ruin Bank Wood, Hewenden Viaduct and Goit Stock Waterfall, before you rejoin the main path through the picturesque forest and back into Bingley.

-The walk starts at Bingley Railway Station, Wellington Street, Bingley, West Yorkshire, BD16 2NA or OS Reference – SE107391.
+The walk starts at Bingley Railway Station, Wellington Street, Bingley, West Yorkshire, BD16 2NA.
+Check out the route.

 The Aireborough Greenway is a simple 1.5-kilometre route on a disused railway line.
 It starts at Parklands View in Yeadon and ends at the Old Coach Road in Guiseley, with easy walking and plenty to see in between.
 You can even extend your walk by heading over to Nunroyd Park, Esholt Village and Yeadon Tarn if you’ve got the time.
 The Greenway was designed to bring wildlife into the area, so keep an eye out for everything from water voles to kingfishers.

-The walk starts at Guiseley Railway Station, Leeds, West Yorkshire, LS20 8BX or OS Reference SE 1883 4221.
+The walk starts at Guiseley Railway Station, Leeds, West Yorkshire, LS20 8BX.
+Check out the route.

-Tucked away between Ilkley and Skipton, the picturesque village of Beamsley is 50-minutes from Leeds.
-You can soak up incredible views across God’s Own County on this moderate 7-mile trek along the edge of the Yorkshire Dales National Park.
-Kick things off with a big climb up to the Beamsley Beacon, where you can pause at Trig Point and appreciate the natural beauty of Wharfedale.
-Then head back to the start, passing Kex Beck, Beamsley Moor and the iconic Beamsley Hospital, a unique piece of circular architecture.
+Between Ilkley and Skipton, the picturesque village of Beamsley is 50-minutes from Leeds.
+You can soak up incredible views across God’s Own County on this moderate 7-mile trek along the edge of the Yorkshire Dales.
+Kick things off with a climb up to the Beamsley Beacon, where you can pause at Trig Point and appreciate Wharfedale’s beauty.
+Then head back, passing Kex Beck, Beamsley Moor and the iconic Beamsley Hospital, a unique piece of circular architecture.

 Bringing together beautiful greenery and a calming reservoir, the Ogden Water circular takes you around a 34-acre body of water surrounded by swathes of moorland.
 It’s only 2-miles long and full of natural beauty as you weave between trees along the water’s edge.
 Want to extend your walk?
 Latch onto the bridleway which leads you onto the moors for a 3.8-mile loop around Warley Moor Reservoir and make your leisurely jaunt a real day out.

-The route starts from Ogden Water Car Park, 5 Ogden Lane, Halifax, West Yorkshire, HX2 8XZ or OS Reference SE066309.
+The walk starts from Ogden Water Car Park, 5 Ogden Lane, Halifax, West Yorkshire, HX2 8XZ.
+Check out the route.

-You can discover the ageless beauty of the Brontë Country on this 7-mile meander around Howarth.
-It’s a stunning day out as you make your way past flowing becks and pretty moorland, stopping to appreciate the incredible views across the Pennine Hills.
-Start with a wander across the Penistone Hill Country Park on your way to Haworth Moor, then make a beeline for the Brontë Waterfall.
-Next, it’s up to Top Withens, the inspiration for Wuthering Heights, and on to the Lower Laithe Reservoir, before heading home.
+Discover the ageless beauty of the Brontë Country on this 7-mile walk around Howarth.
+It’s a stunning day out, taking you past flowing becks and pretty moorland, stopping to appreciate the views across the Pennine Hills.
+Start with a wander across the Penistone Hill Country Park on your way to Haworth Moor and the Brontë Waterfall.
+Next, it’s Top Withens, the inspiration for Wuthering Heights, and on to the Lower Laithe Reservoir, before heading home.

-The walk starts at St Michael & All Angels Church, Haworth, West Yorkshire, BD22 0HB or OS Reference – SE009370.
+The walk starts at St Michael & All Angels Church, Haworth, West Yorkshire, BD22 0HB.
+Check out the route.

-The walk starts at Heber’s Ghyll Drive, Ilkley, West Yorkshire, LS29 9QH or OS Reference – SE102473.
+The walk starts at Heber’s Ghyll Drive, Ilkley, West Yorkshire, LS29 9QH.
+Check out the route.

 A 6-mile ramble around North Leeds, this leisurely stroll is the perfect opportunity to get out for a breath of fresh air.
 You’ll start with a leafy stroll through Adel Woods, before you head onto the path that takes you around the trees next to Eccup Reservoir.
 You’ll see it from afar first, before you get up close after crossing Eccup Beck around half-way through the walk.
 Take in the calming water and peaceful greenery before making your way back to the start.

-The walk starts from Adel Woods Car Park, Stair Foot Lane, Leeds, West Yorkshire, LS16 8DR or OS Reference SE 28442 40574.
+The walk starts from Adel Woods Car Park, Stair Foot Lane, Leeds, West Yorkshire, LS16 8DR.
+Check out the route.

 The Rothwell Greenway